- There are many different types of abuse (physical, verbal/emotional/mental, sexual, economic).

 Who can I call for help?

 There are hotlines that you can call 24 hours a day to get help and advice on how to leave an unhealthy relationship.
-There may be some local resources in your community (including battered women’s shelters) or through your church, school, or health care providers office that you can call.Additional Resources
+There may be some local resources in your community (including battered women’s shelters) or through your church, temple (or other place of worship), school, or health care providers office that you can call.Additional Resources